See how much solar panels cost in your area

 Solar Energy Performance Guarantee

-In addition to covering any defects with the Solar Panel Warranty, manufacturers also provide a Performance Guarantee for their products.
+In addition to covering any defects with the solar panel warranty, manufacturers also provide a performance guarantee for their products.

 At this time, most manufacturers guarantee a certain level of production over 25 years, but some are now guaranteeing over 80% production for 30 years.
+If you want quality residential solar panels, be sure that you’re evaluating the level of production that the manufacturer is guaranteeing.

-Typical Performance Guarantees are in the 80-85% range after 25 years.
+Typical performance guarantees are in the 80-85% range after 25 years.
 The very best solar panels are guaranteed to perform at least 90% of rated power output.

 Solar Panel Efficiency